 There are two related terms, so we will quickly discuss them.

 The scale of a model is the ratio between the size (linear, rather than area or volume) of an object and its model.

 The gauge is simply the distance between the tracks.

 That should be simple, but unfortunately in the early days of model railways, British manufacturers got the gauge wrong.
-This was because of the limitations of the technology; British rolling stock was built to a smaller loading gauge, so the models had to be to a slightly bigger scale to fit the motors available at the time.
+This was because of the limitations of the technology; British rolling stock is built to a smaller loading gauge, so the models had to be to a slightly bigger scale to fit the motors available at the time.
 So we are in a situation where scale and gauge do not quite match.

 Scale: 1/76 (about 4 mm to 1 foot)

 The most popular gauge is OO (pronounced “double oh”), both at the club and nationally.
 To give an idea of how big that is, a coach will be around a foot long, maybe a little less for older coaches.
 If you have a train that is four coaches and a tank engine, then it is going to be four foot long, and your station platform will be longer still.

 You can just about have a 18” radius curve, but some stock will not run on it, and it is not advised.
 If you want double track, you are looking at a diameter of at least 4′, preferably rather more, which may require a central operating well to ensure you can reach.

 OO has the biggest range of stock, and at exhibitions you are far more likely to find bargains in OO than other scales.
 OO is somewhat the benchmark against which I will compare the others.